cbourde/4483-project/README.md

 	- Armory: upgrade strength and defense
 	- Pig pen: upgrade health and dexterity
 	- Grain silo: spend money to heal
+	- Workshop: Buy potions to heal in battle
+	- Stable: View and upgrade your inventory
 - Persistent storage between screens - sounds lame but was actually pretty hard to get working in a multi-page browser-based game without needing a database
 	- This is why our game needs a server instead of being able to just open an HTML file - local storage in the browser doesn't work when not accessing an actual website